bgrissin/K8S-Cassandra/K8S_create/K8S_setup.md

      # curl -o px-spec.yaml "http://install.portworx.com?cluster=my-px-cluster&kvdb=etcd://10.100.1.3:12379&drives=/dev/dm-1&diface=bond0:0&miface=bond0&master=true"

 Once you have your px-spec.yaml created, you then should be able to create the PX service using the following command from where you created the px-spec.yaml.
+Remember to login or su to the kubectl user (joeuser) setup earlier in order to run this command.

      # kubectl apply -f px-spec.yaml